V8CH/laugh-mail/README.md

 #### Note on Jokes

 Though I took some time to groom the jokes dataset, many remain that are inappropriate or, at a minimum, insensitive.
-Please realize that inclusion of these jokes here do not constitute any kind of endorsement!
+Please realize that inclusion of these jokes does not constitute endorsement!

 ## License